Figure out where most of your energy goes. Evaluate your findings. Find wasted resources and reallocate them.

-After you have a deep understanding of your ingrained resistance, you can feel it as it begins to ramp up and make better choices.
+- After you have a deep understanding of your ingrained resistance, you can feel it as it begins to ramp up to reactivity and respond with better choices.

 Generally, do you find yourself feeling like you or things in your environment are too much or not enough?
 Find specifics examples.
 Find your habitual examples.

 The thing to remember about changing the world is that you don’t change the entire world all at once.
 You don’t even change your world all at once.
 Create healthy, lasting change incrementally along a trajectory with dogged determination and feline mobility.

 So, four parts to the last step; Trajectory, Determination, and Mobility… and, of course, Resistance Reduction.
 Let’s look at each of them in a bit more detail.
 We will start with the first, Trajectory.

 Trajectory: Superficially, trajectory is your direction.
 When you plan your trajectory, you decide the path you want to take.
 Point A to Point B.

 Real-life trajectories get complicated.
 You have lots of trajectories.
 Following your trajectories can feel like trying to get grasshoppers to dance the Macarena.

 The thing to remember about trajectories is that they are rarely A to B. They are more like Monarch Butterflies migrating.
 They head in a general direction and adjust to the wind, weather, and availability of food.
 Every minute of every day they adjust their course.
 They adapt to the opportunities and don’t give any value to obstacles and challenges.